Mitral valve prolapse is sometimes caused by weakness in the tissue of the valve.

 About 1 to 3% of people have mitral valve prolapse.
 It causes serious heart problems only if the regurgitation becomes severe, infection of the valve occurs (infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ), or weak tissue ruptures.

 Most people with mitral valve prolapse have no symptoms.
-Others have symptoms that are difficult to explain on the basis of the mechanical problem alone.
+Others have symptoms that are difficult to explain solely on the basis of the valve's mechanical problem.
 These symptoms include chest pain, a rapid pulse, palpitations (awareness of heartbeats), migraine headaches, fatigue, and dizziness.
 In some people, blood pressure may fall below normal when they stand up (a disorder called orthostatic hypotension).

 Doctors often diagnose mitral valve prolapse after hearing the characteristic clicking sound through a stethoscope.
 Regurgitation is diagnosed if a murmur is heard when the left ventricle contracts.

-Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more enables doctors to view the prolapse and determine the severity of regurgitation if present.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more enables doctors to view the prolapse and determine the severity of regurgitation if present.

 Most people with mitral valve prolapse do not need treatment.
 If the heart is beating too fast, a beta-blocker may be taken to slow the heart rate and to reduce palpitations and other symptoms.